x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/recipients/user-mailboxes/recover-deleted-messages.md

 - This topic shows you how to use the **Search-Mailbox** cmdlet to search for and recover missing items.
 If you use this cmdlet, you can search only one mailbox at a time.
 If you want to search multiple mailboxes at the same time, you can use [In-Place eDiscovery in Exchange Server](../../policy-and-compliance/ediscovery/ediscovery.md) in the Exchange admin center (EAC) or the [New-ComplianceSearch](https://docs.microsoft.com/powershell/module/exchange/new-compliancesearch) cmdlet in Windows PowerShell.

 - In addition to using this procedure to search for and recover deleted items, you can also use a similar procedure to search for items in user mailboxes and then delete those items from the source mailbox.
 For more information, see [Search for and delete messages in Exchange Server](../../policy-and-compliance/ediscovery/delete-messages.md).

+## Related article

+Are you using Exchange Online?
+See [Recover deleted messages in a user's mailbox in Exchange Online](https://docs.microsoft.com/Exchange/recipients-in-exchange-online/manage-user-mailboxes/recover-deleted-messages).